ArthurGareginyan/syntax-highlighter-for-wp-editor/readme.txt

 == Changelog ==
+= 3.2 =
+* Added the Readme.txt file for translation contribution.
+* Added global constant for plugin text-domain.
+* Translations updated.
+* Ad banner replaced with new.
 = 3.1 =
 * Added prefixes to the stylesheet and script names when using wp_enqueue_style() and wp_enqueue_script().
 * Added constant for storing the plugin version number.